KateShutt/practicePal/README.md

 PracticePal is a full-stack web application that helps musicians track their practice sessions, manage instruments, and monitor progress over time.

-The app allows users to register, log in securely, add instruments, and log structured practice entries including duration, category, and notes.
+The app allows users to register, log in securely, add instruments, and log structured practice entries including duration, category, and date.

 This project demonstrates a complete production-ready setup with a deployed frontend, backend API, and cloud-hosted database.